emilianavt/VSeeFaceManual/README.md

 Generally, your translation has to be enclosed by doublequotes `"like this"`.
 If double quotes occur in your text, put a \ in front, for example `"like \"this\""`.
 Line breaks can be written as `\n`.

-Translations are coordinated on GitHub in the [VSeeFaceTranslations](https://github.com/emilianavt/VSeeFaceTranslations) repository.
+Translations are coordinated on GitHub in the [VSeeFaceTranslations](https://github.com/emilianavt/VSeeFaceTranslations) repository, but you can also send me contributions over [Twitter](https://www.twitter.com/Emiliana_vt) or Discord DM.

 ### Running on Linux and maybe Mac